LongPotato/Lol-status/README.md

 ###A little note about the codes:

-  This github is where I share my self-learning projects in programming.
+  This github is where I share my programming projects.
 I want to note that the GUI file for this program, [`lol-status`](https://github.com/LongPotato/Lol-status/blob/master/lib/lol-status.rb) is very messy, and have bad code practices: such as overuse of global variables, repeated codes...

   Ruby Shoes itself has different elements, code blocks that refer to different 'self' objects.
 Therefore if a variable goes out of scope even if it is initialized, it will be lost.
-I did not plan ahead to prepare my commandline codes for this issue and I was eager to make the GUI to work as soon as possible.
-The fastest way to approach this problem is to make variables become class variables.
+I did not plan ahead to prepare my command line codes for this issue and I was too eager to make the GUI to work as soon as possible.
+The fastest way that I choses to approach this problem is to make variables become class variables.
 Which act as global variables, never change between objects.
+In my opinion it's a bad habit.

   If you want to get an idea of how this program works.
 I suggest looking at the [`lol-com.rb`](https://github.com/LongPotato/Lol-status/blob/master/lib/lol-com.rb) file.
 It's way simpler and emphasizes the main functionalities.